Kirandeepkaur001/Kirandeepkaur001.github.io/15_days_training/day14.md

 * “Download updates from the cloud.”

 ## What is Rebase?
 (A cleaner alternative to merge)
-Instead of "combining" branches like merging, rebase moves your branch on top of another branch as if your work happened after it.mThink of it like:
+Instead of "combining" branches like merging, rebase moves your branch on top of another branch as if your work happened after it.
+Think of it like:
 * Telling Git: “Pretend I started my work from the latest version of main.”

 ## **_Why use rebase?_**